jonlaoxyz/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Jonathan Lao for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Jonathan](https://github.com/jonlaoxyz) for the [Lighthouse Labs](https://www.lighthouselabs.ca/en) Web Development Bootcamp.